FreyBear/SBMS/README.md

 ## Data Migration

-The system includes sample data based on `keg_import_template.csv`.
-The database will be initialized with basic recipes, brews, and keg structure when first started.
+The system includes sample data for recipes, brews, and kegs.
+The database will be initialized with basic data structure when first started, and you can add your own kits and recipes through the web interface.

 ## Extensibility